tonymmm1/blog.magnatox.com/blog/content/_index.md

 Blog with tutorials and information on many involving Computers, Software and other miscellaneous topics.

-Dark theme is avaiable at the bottom of any page.
+Dark theme is available at the bottom of any page.